solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Introduction to Azure Database for MySQL

 Developers can deploy MySQL on Azure through Virtual Machines (IaaS) or Azure Database for MySQL (PaaS).
-PaaS offers high availability, automated backups, and meets compliance requirements.
+Azure database for MySQL offers high availability, automated backups, and meets compliance requirements.
 Operational administrators do not have the operational overhead of managing the OS and the DB engine.
 They do not need to worry about OS patching, database backups, or server security.
 Administrators only need to manage the applications and data.
 Developers can focus on schema design, building queries, and optimizing query performance.

 Azure Database for MySQL supports MySQL Community Editions 5.6, 5.7, and 8.0, making it flexible for most migrations.
 Reference the [Migrating to